NFTX-project/gitbook-documentation/faq.md

 2. 0% Random Redemption Fee
 3. 5% Targeted Redemption Fee

-These fees are distributed to the liquidity providers for the vault.
+These fees are distributed as rewards to the liquidity providers for the vault.

 Anyone providing liquidity to vaults can bypass minting fees by using a zap to automatically include liquidity.
 Learn more in the [minting tutorial](tutorials/minting.md).

+### Can you get rewards from using NFTX?

+Yes.
+To encourage more liquidity for the vaults all fees that are generated from Minting and Target Redeptions are passed to anyone that is staking their LP against that vault.
+These rewards are paid out on a block-by-block basis, are are paid in the vault tokens you are using to stake.

+You can see the APR for each of the different vaults on the [NFTX Staking](https://app.nftx.org/staking/) page.

 ### Is there an NFTX token?